Selbi182/SpotifyDiscoveryBot/README.md

 **Note:** After the first launch, the bot will recreate this file with only the playlist IDs (as in, only the ID after the last / without the *?si* part).
 This is purely for performance reasons, so that future crawls don't need to parse the entire URLs over and over again.

 ### Step 3: Starting the bot for the first time
-To start the bot, make sure you have at least Java 11 installed and run the fatJar:
+To start the bot, make sure you have at least Java 11 installed and run the JAR:
 ```
 java -jar SpotifyDiscoveryBot.jar
 ```